victor-homyakov/MaskedInput/README.markdown

-Prototype MaskedInput
+MaskedInput Prototype
 =============

-A quick port of the jQuery Masked Input Plugin to Prototype.
+A port of the jQuery Masked Input Plugin 1.3 to Prototype.
 The plugin breaks the native change event in the browser.
 It won't fire unless event.simulate.js is available.

 Requires: Prototype >= 1.6.1